Dave Dickenson

-David Dickenson (born January 11, 1973) is a Canadian football head coach and general manager with the Calgary Stampeders and former professional player with the Stampeders and the BC Lions where he won the 2006 Grey Cup and was named the game's MVP.
-Dickenson also played quarterback collegiately at the University of Montana, where he led the Montana Grizzlies to the 1995 NCAA I-AA college football championship.
+David Dickenson (born January 11, 1973) is a Canadian-American professional football head coach and general manager for the Calgary Stampeders of the Canadian Football League (CFL).
+He played as a quarterback with the Stampeders and the BC Lions, where he won the 2006 Grey Cup and was named the game's MVP.
+Dickenson played college football for the Montana Grizzlies, where he led the team to the 1995 NCAA Division I-AA college football championship.

-High school years
+Early life

 Dickenson attended Charles M. Russell High School in Great Falls, Montana, was an excellent student, and lettered in football, basketball, and golf.
 In football, he led his teams to two State Championships.
 Dickenson graduated from Charles M. Russell High School in 1991 with a 4.0 grade-point average.
 Dickenson's #15 jersey was soon retired by the school.

 College career

-Dickenson is considered by many to be the greatest quarterback ever to play for the University of Montana.
+Dickenson is considered by many to be one of the greatest quarterbacks to ever play for the University of Montana.
 He owns numerous Big Sky Conference and Montana records.
 By the time he graduated in 1995, Dickenson had the highest completion percentage, highest percentage of passes for a touchdown, and fewest interceptions per pass in NCAA Division I-AA history.
 In his college career (including playoff games), he completed 1,015 of 1,477 passes (68.7%) for 13,486 yards with 116 touchdowns and only 26 interceptions, and was responsible for 137 total touchdowns (116 passing and 21 rushing).

 In 1995, Dickenson's senior season, he threw for 5,676 yards in fifteen games, including 1,500 in four playoff games.
 Along with leading the Montana Grizzlies to a victory in the 1995 NCAA Division I-AA Football Championship Game, Dickenson won the 1995 Walter Payton Award as the outstanding offensive player in Division I-AA.

 In Montana, he is known as "Super Dave" and "The Legend of the Fall."
 His college jersey number, 15, was retired by the University of Montana.
 He is one of only two players so honored.
 In 1999, Dickenson was listed as the 12th best Athlete to ever come out of Montana in Sports Illustrated's 50th Anniversary Issue.
 In 2004, he was voted the most popular athlete from Montana in a Sports Illustrated poll.
-In 2013, he was listed number one on a list of the Big Sky Conference 50 Greatest Male Athletes.
+In 2013, he was named the Big Sky Conference's greatest-ever male athlete.
 In December 2018, he was to be enshrined in the College Football Hall of Fame.

 Professional career

+Dickenson was eligible for the 1996 NFL draft, but went undrafted.